Arjan Singh Mastana

-Arjan Singh Mastana was well-known communist leader of Punjab.
+Arjan Singh Mastana was the well-known communist leader of Punjab.
 He was elected to the Punjab legislative assembly from Valtoha constituency on the Communist Party of India's election symbol.
 On the 27 of March 1986, during the insurgency in Punjab, India, Sikh militants killed Arjan Singh Mastana a Punjab MLA for the Communist Party of India.
 Mastana had raised armed squads to oppose Sikh militants.
 Sikh militants pretending to be cops that were beating fake peasants.
 This lured Mastana out.
 He was then killed by the Sikh militants.